onqtam/headjack/docs/quotes_and_notes/BOOK_QUOTES.md

 > "History is, above all else, the creation and recording of that heritage; progress is its increasing abundance, preservation, ransmission, and use." - [The Lessons of History, by Will & Ariel Durant](https://www.goodreads.com/book/show/174713.The_Lessons_of_History)

-> "If a man is fortunate he will, before he dies, gather up as much as he can of his civilized heritage and transmit it to his children.
-And to his final breath he will be grateful for this inexhaustible legacy, knowing that it is our nourishing mother and our lasting life." - [The Lessons of History, by Will & Ariel Durant](https://www.goodreads.com/book/show/174713.The_Lessons_of_History)